 The term “acupuncture” is derived from “acus” (needle) and “punctura” (puncture).
 The acupuncture procedure involves placing fine needles through the skin and into the underlying tissue at specific locations called acupuncture points or acupoints.
 These needles stimulate underlying nerves and the connective tissue fibers.
 Acupuncture points lie on channels or “meridians” which are thought to carry a stream of the life force energy called “Qi” (chi).
 Qi circulates cyclically through the body and connects with deeper channels to organs deep inside the body.
 Meridians appear to lie along fascial planes (clefts between muscle groups).
 There are several meridian systems (i.e., principal, curious, tendinomuscular, etc.) that are utilized by the practitioner to affect the body in different ways.
 Three hundred sixty-one (361) primary acupoints are represented on the surface of the body and have specific names and functions.

 There are many different systems of acupuncture.
-These include Traditional Chinese Medicine (TCM), Five Elements, French Energetics, Neuroanatomical, and electro-acupuncture, to name some.
-One specialized type of electro-acupuncture, known as Craig PENS, has been studied quite extensively at Southwestern Medical School in Dallas for the treatment of pain.
+These include Traditional Chinese Medicine (TCM), Five Elements, French Energetics, Neuroanatomical, Dr. Tan Method, Curious Meridians, Auricular (ear), Scalp and Electro-acupuncture, to name some.
+One specialized type of Electro-acupuncture, known as Craig PENS, has been studied quite extensively at Southwestern Medical School in Dallas for the treatment of pain.